Article Translations: (Spanish)

 - weakness or paralysis of the arms, legs, or both

 - trouble going to the bathroom (peeing or pooping), or having pee or poop accidents

 Symptoms can get worse when the neck bends forward.

 What Causes Basilar Invagination?

-A child can be born with the condition (congenital basilar invagination) or develop it over time.
+A child can be born with the condition (congenital basilar invagination) or develop it over time due to soft bones.

 BI that develops over time can happen because of:

 - an injury (such as a fall or car or bike accident)

 - a bone, connective tissue , immune, endocrine, or other disorder, such as:

 How Is Basilar Invagination Diagnosed?